dcshock/consul-rest-client/README.md

 // This happens when the consul bean is first instantiated, but sometimes the Unirest rug can get pulled, and require a manual jump start. consul.startup();
 ```

+# Release Notes

+### 0.6
+Updated build dependencies for SBT users.
+The project didn't require Scala, and it was causing issues with prior versions if it was included.

+### 0.5
+Initial release of the client.